revou-fsse-feb25/milestone-4-rizaldi-r/README.md

   - Management of user profiles.
   - **User ownership** guards and custom decorators to ensure data access is restricted to the resource owner.
 - **Account Management:**
-  - Accurate financial calculations using `Decimal` type for all balance-related operations to prevent floating-point inaccuracies.
+  - It allows for a range of operations including retrieving all accounts (for administrators), getting a specific user's accounts, and fetching a single account by its ID.
+  - Users can create new accounts, and both administrators and regular users can update an account's details.
+  - Administrators have a specific endpoint to update an account's balance directly, and they can also delete accounts.
 - **Transaction Processing:**
   - The Revobank Backend provides a full suite of transaction endpoints to manage user funds.
-You can **deposit** funds into an account, **withdraw** funds from an account, and **transfer** money between accounts using `POST` requests.
+User can **deposit** funds into an account, **withdraw** funds from an account, and **transfer** money between accounts using `POST` requests.
-  - Additionally, you can retrieve a user's transaction history with `GET /transactions` and view the details of a specific transaction with `GET /transactions/:id`.
+  - User can retrieve a user's transaction history with `GET /transactions` and view the details of a specific transaction with `GET /transactions/:id`.
 - **Robustness & Security:**
   - API **throttlers** to prevent misuse and protect against excessive requests.
   - **Custom exception filters** for handling and formatting errors consistently.